Maya Doms

-Maya Loren Doms (born May 11, 2001) is an American professional soccer player who plays as a midfielder for Serie A club Sassuolo.
-She was drafted eighth overall by Bay FC in the 2024 NWSL Draft after playing collegiately for the Stanford Cardinal.
+Maya Loren Doms (born May 11, 2001) is an American professional soccer player who plays as a midfielder for Serie A club AS Roma.
+She played college soccer for the Stanford Cardinal before being drafted eighth overall by Bay FC in the 2024 NWSL Draft.
+She has also previously played for Sassuolo.

 Early life

 The daughter of Clariza and Rocky Doms, Doms also played golf and basketball for Davis High School.
 She chose to focus on soccer after receiving invites from regional teams.
 Doms has a twin brother.
 She also played with local boys teams and Women's Premier Soccer League teams.

 College career

 Doms played collegiate soccer for the Stanford Cardinal and helped the team win the 2019 NCAA College Cup.
 From 2019 to 2023, Doms played in 100 games (84 starts), tallying 33 goals and 20 assists.
 As a 5th year senior and team captain, Doms was a first team All-American, All-Region, and All-Pac 12 pick, recording 12 goals and six assists while leading the Cardinal to the 2023 Women's College Cup Final.